 - Assessment: Addition and Subtraction (Updated May 2019)

 The update includes optional supplementary questions that may help to gain more information about a pupils stage and the strategies they are using.

 There is also an additional optional scoring system that teachers/schools may use if they wish to track smaller improvements for specific pupils or measure smaller changes following intervention.

-- Problem cards: Addition and Subtraction (Update May 2019 – Draft Version)
+- Problem cards: Addition and Subtraction (Update May 2019)

 The update includes problem cards for the newer supplementary questions in the assessment.

-These diagnostic assessments have been developed based on the Diagnostic Interview from New Zealand maths and Maths Recovery assessments, and adapted to link to the stages of the Highland Numeracy Progression and Curriculum for Excellence levels.
+These diagnostic assessments have been developed based on the Diagnostic Interview from the New Zealand Numeracy Project and Maths Recovery assessments.
+They have been adapted to link to the stages of the Highland Numeracy Progression and Curriculum for Excellence levels.

 This is a useful link to the NZ maths website, where you can download the Diagnostic Interview in full: NZ Numeracy Project – Diagnostic Interview

 Analysing the results and identifying gaps

 Assessment Overview MASTER(Updated June 2019 – Draft Version)